 Too often we witness the dismantling of marriages by couples in the public light as well as those of friends and acquaintances because of an affair.
 Almost always outsiders feel compelled to condemn, condone and debate the question: Can a marriage survive an affair?

-The fact is that whether celebrity or not and regardless of what the world thinks–only the couple can decide if their marriage will survive an affair.
+The fact is, regardless of what the world thinks, only the couple can decide if their marriage can survive.